AditiLad2005/DiaLog/README.md

 - Adjust Random Forest parameters in `train_model.py`
 - Add new features to the feature engineering pipeline
 - Collect real user data for better training

+## Security Note

+- Never commit `.env` files to version control
+- Both `.env` files are in `.gitignore`
+- Service account keys should be kept secure
+- Use environment variables in production

 ## Future Enhancements